In Working Papers

 - U.S. Treasury Department: The Economics of Child Care Supply in the United States

-Topics Child Care Market, Early Childhood
+Topics Child Care Market, Early Childhood, Human Capital, K12

 In Works in Progress

-Topics Child Care Market, Early Childhood
+Topics Child Care Market, Early Childhood, Human Capital, K12

 Hamilton Project, Increasing Federal Investment in Children's Early Care and Education to Raise Quality, Access, and Affordability (with Liz Davis)